 In 2010, the first of the Cheakamus Community Forest timber was harvested.
 In 2011, approximately 18,000 m3 were harvested.
 For 2012, four areas were proposed but due to market conditions, only one site was harvested of approximately 7,000 m3.
 Markets began improving in 2013 and 23,280.5 m3 were harvested, and in 2014, 21,872 m3 were harvested.
 Due to market and operational changes, the CCF harvested approximately 5,000 m3 in 2015.

-To see where the timber is proposed to be harvested in 2013, please click on one the map links below.
+To see where the timber is proposed to be harvested in 2016, please click on one the map links below.

 Click here for harvesting plans from previous years.

-Maps and Information About 2013 Harvest Sites:
+Maps and Information About 2016 Harvest Sites:

 Road and Bridge Atlas Map 2013